 Today’s tools, so do the impact drivers, generally have three RPM ranges.
 The higher the RPM is the faster the tool drives.
 When you really need a lot of power, you’ll put the impact on its highest RPM and fully squeeze the trigger for maximum force.

-You will be very happy if your tool has variable speed trigger.
-It gives you extra control as you slow down when the fastener is almost at the right place.
+You will be very happy if your tool has a variable speed trigger.
+It gives you extra control as you slow down when the fastener is almost in the right place.

 Torque represents the turning force of the impact driver and it helps to complete tasks such as inserting or removing screws and drilling.
 An impact driver can deliver a much higher level of torque due to its impact function in comparison to other tools.
 For example, 12V impact drivers have the 800- to 1200 inch/lbs. torque range, 18V around 1350 to 2250 inch/lbs.
 Let’s say that the average Pro model settling is around 1800 inch/lbs.

 Many top-rated cordless impact drivers are lighter, more compact and more comfortable to use.
 Features such as pistol grips with rubber padding will help to reduce user fatigue.
 The compact design also helps with weight balancing, which makes using an impact driver even more ergo-friendly.

 As you maybe already know, brushless motors allow for multiple speed settings and a speed selector (high or low) and typically run longer on a single charge.
 They can also help prevent overheating and may increase the overall life of your tool.
 If you’re looking for a tool capable of thousands of working hours, brushless motor is a crucial feature.
 It may be a little bit higher investment, but the long-term savings can easily offset the initial cost.